Wearable IoT devices: applications and potential risks

-Wearables technology has evolved thanks to IoT, they are easy to use, to set up for collecting information, and to connect with different devices.
+Wearable technology has evolved thanks to IoT; they are easy to use, to set up for collecting information, and to connect with different devices.
 Let’s see in this article some of its applications, examples of devices in the market, and privacy and security aspects to consider.

 What are wearable IoT devices?

 Because of the Internet of Things technology, wearables have adopted new names: smart wearables, or IoT wearable devices.
 Why?
-Because they collect information such as heart rate, burned calories, blood pressure, time spent exercising, and footsteps, among others.
+They collect information such as heart rate, burned calories, blood pressure, time spent exercising, and footsteps, among others.

 Why do wearable IoT devices collect the human body’s vitals?